How Do I Set Up a Preferred or Chosen Name?

 It also sends a message of inclusion to all students, staff and faculty in the district (including when attending classes, eating on campus or borrowing library books).

-At Sierra, we are moving the campus culture to one where students are known by their preferred/chosen name.
-A preferred name is about what students want to be called, not what other people prefer to call them.
-Students should indicate a preferred name only if they want staff and faculty to refer to them by a name that is different from their legal name.
+At Sierra, we are moving the campus culture to one where people are known by their preferred/chosen name.
+A preferred name is about what people want to be called, not what other people prefer to call them.
+Students and employees should indicate a preferred name only if they want staff and faculty to refer to them by a name that is different from their legal name.

 Who might use a preferred/chosen name?